 How To Prevent Altitude Sickness When Traveling?
 How To Plan Itineraries in High Altitude?

 You already have quite a few good tips on this page on how to prepare for high-altitude hiking or high-altitude travel in general.
 But let’s talk about the planning of the trip itself, the itinerary.

 As much as you can, try to climb gradually.
 It is the best way to be perfectly acclimatized when you need it.

-At least, make sure to spend a couple days at a medium altitude before going for a high altitude hike.
+At least, make sure to spend a couple of days at a medium altitude before going for a high-altitude hike.